 If you’re on a journey of healing chronic illness you’ll know how much it takes to heal; the same was true for me in labour.
-As I approach the 3rd birthday of my son, Leo, I am reflecting on how that day reminded me of the process of healing from CFS/ME.
-I managed to give birth without painkillers, at home.
-It wasn’t easy though.
+Each year as I approach the birthday of my son Leo, I reflect on how that day reminded me of the process of healing from CFS/ME.
+I managed to give birth at home without painkillers.
+It wasn’t easy – it took me on a journey through my own emotional landscape in more ways than I’d expected..

 1) The layers of emotions you go through